rustsec/advisory-db/CONTRIBUTING.md

 **Q: Do I need to be owner of a crate to file an advisory?**

 A: No, anyone can file an advisory against any crate.
 The legitimacy of
     vulnerabilities will be determined prior to merging.
-If a vulnerability turns out to be fake it will be removed from the database.
+If a vulnerability turns out to be fake, it will be removed from the database.

 **Q: Can I file an advisory without creating a pull request?**

-A: Yes, instead of creating a full advisory yourself you can also [open an issue on the advisory-db repo](https://github.com/RustSec/advisory-db/issues) or email information about the vulnerability to [rustsec@googlegroups.com](mailto:rustsec@googlegroups.com).
+A: Yes, instead of creating a full advisory yourself, you can also [open an issue on the advisory-db repo](https://github.com/RustSec/advisory-db/issues) or email information about the vulnerability to [rustsec@googlegroups.com](mailto:rustsec@googlegroups.com).